 Your ankle is an intricate network of bones, ligaments, tendons and muscles.
-Strong enough to bear your body weight, your ankle can be prone to injury and pain.
+Strong enough to bear your body weight and enable you to move, your ankle can be prone to injury and pain.

-You may feel ankle pain on the inside or outside of your ankle or along the Achilles tendon, which connects the muscles in your lower leg to your heel bone.
+You might feel the pain on the inside or outside of your ankle or along the Achilles tendon, which connects the muscles in your lower leg to your heel bone.
 Although mild ankle pain often responds well to home treatments, it can take time to resolve.
-Severe ankle pain should be evaluated by your doctor, especially if it follows an injury.
+You should see your doctor for severe ankle pain, especially if it follows an injury.